 Homemade Lamb Italian Sausage (or Goat)

-If you’ve ever wanted a simple, delicious, trustworthy recipe for homemade lamb Italian sausage, this is the recipe you’re looking for.
+With the perfect amount of fennel and seasonings, this time-tested recipe is one of my favorite sausages to make. you’ve ever wanted a simple, delicious, trustworthy recipe for homemade lamb Italian sausage, this is the recipe you’re looking for.
+Read on and I’ll explain what you need to know.

 Traditional lamb Italian sausage recipe